 (2) For the purposes of section 34A or 34B, the Minister may in writing approve of the CEO or other officer of the Department, on behalf of or as representative of the CEO, entering into any transaction or holding any right, title or interest or accepting appointment to any office; and subsection (1) does not apply to the CEO or other officer of the Department while he is acting in accordance with such an approval.

-[Section 50 amended by No. 76 of 1988 s.
+[Section 50 amended: No. 76 of 1988 s.
 7; No. 28 of 2006 s.
 200 and 209.]

 51. Forest produce, auctions of etc.